Usman-Malikk/Q-A-Project/README.md

 # Q-A-Project
-Hey guys, I have created an add to cart project where user can add ,delete, update and clear all items in the list all this happen through Vanilla Java Script and items are added to the list Dynamically.
-Feel free to use my code in your projects :) In case of any query contact me:- usmannajeebmalik@gmail.com
+Hey guys, I have created an Q&A project where you can see the answeres when click on the question all of this done by JAVA script
+Feel free to use my code in your projects :)
+In case of any query contact me:- usmannajeebmalik@gmail.com